vkostyanetsky/RFQ/README.md

 ## What is it for?

-There is a 1C:Enterprise infobase, where a user can create a Procurement Requisition document.
+There is a 1C:Enterprise infobase intended to store all data the application work with.
+Being authenticated, a user can create a Procurement Requisition document.

 It's interface has three tabs.
 First one is a list of suppliers:

 ![Suppliers](images/pr-suppliers-tab.png)